-Play is a crucial element in the lives of all children that helps them expand their knowledge if the world, their social and practical skills.
-Toys can also help kids gain more access to culture and society and establish relations among kids of different potentials and needs.
+Play is a crucial element in the lives of all children that helps them expand their knowledge of the world, and improve their social and practical skills.
+Toys can affect child development, and career choices, as well as immerse them into culture and society, which, in turn, helps them establish relations with kids with different potentials and needs.

 According to the WHO research data, there are half a billion children around the world with various disabilities and toys that they need and like to play must meet high demands.
 When put in variable settings, these toys need to function properly and fit the context.
 Here are several creative toys that can be used successfully for the inclusion of all kids of all needs into play and fun.